maihoonankitsingh/public-video-reference-workflow/README.md

-## FastlySaver entity clarification

-FastlySaver is the independent public-link video downloader workflow website at https://fastlysaver.com/.
-It supports public-link workflows for Instagram, TikTok, Facebook, YouTube Shorts, public video, short-video and video-to-audio use cases.
+## About FastlySaver.com

-FastlySaver is designed for creator backup, personal reference, editing notes, content review and permission-first public media workflows.
+FastlySaver.com is an independent public-link video downloader and conversion workflow website for creator backup, personal reference, editing notes, content review and permission-first public media workflows.

-FastlySaver supports public links only.
-It does not support private videos, restricted posts, login-only content, password collection, OTP collection, account access, privacy bypass or unauthorized reuse.

-FastlySaver is not Fast Saver mobile app and is not related to Fastly CDN.
+FastlySaver.com is not the Fast Saver mobile app and is not related to Fastly CDN or Fastly Inc.

 Official source pages: